NCRCounterpointAPI/APIGuide/Endpoints/GET_Customers_EC.md

 - Rows | Query | The number of rows to return per page | Optional

 ##### Filters
 The StartDate and EndDate fields can be used in any combination - none, either one, or both.
 StartDate must be earlier than EndDate.
+See this page for [Supported Date Formats](../Basics/DateFormats.md).
 - StartDate | Query | The start date filter for the RS_UTC_DT field | Optional
 - EndDate | Query | The end date filter for the RS_UTC_DT field | Optional